AAlab1819/ProjectTeam04-B/README.md

 #### GREEDY APPROACH

 The greedy approach's "code" of this problem is quite easy to be understood.
+We only need to count how many "01" or "10" in the string.
 But, the biggest question is lie on the 15th line of the code.

   cout << min(res + 2, N) << '\n';

 why?
-The most simple explanation is: "Our best move will only add the length of the longest subsequence by two"
+The most simple explanation is: "Our best move will only add the length of the longest subsequence at most by two"

-Of course that explanation gives us another 'why?, why only two?'
+Of course that explanation gives us another why, "why at most two?"

-To make it easier to be understood, we'll se the worse case where all elements of the string are the same, where the longest sequence is one (e.g. : 000000)

-As we can see, our best move is to change one of the number between the beginning and the ending (0*0000*0)
+It won't add more than two if the initial subsequence is n-1 or n, because it can't be more than n.

+But why two two?
+Because we can only change one substring and from that one substring "the effective flippable number" at most is only two numbers, more than that won't effect the longest subsequence.
+Changing a substring of same numbers (000... or 111...) won't help us.

+There are 2 possibilities:
+  1. (1/0)...(a subsequence begins with 1/0 respectively), then whatever we change between ... will make the first number is useful, so we will get another two numbers (the first number, and the number we flip)
+  2. (10/01)...(a subsequence begins with 01/10 respectively), then we will flip the first two numbers, so we will get another two numbers (the first number, and the number we flip)

+  Note: ... is not a subsequence

 #### DYNAMIC PROGRAMMING APPROACH